open-policy-agent/opa/docs/content/management.md

 be useful when relying on default `resource` behavior with a name like `authz/bundle.tar.gz` which results in a `resource` of `bundles/authz/bundle.tar.gz`.

+OPA can optionally save and read bundles from disk based on the value of the `bundles[_].persist` field.
+If this field is set, OPA will persist activated bundles to disk and load bundles from disk too in scenarios such as OPA being unable to communicate with the bundle server.

 The optional `bundles[_].signing` field can be used to specify the `keyid` and `scope` that should be used for verifying the signature of the bundle.
 See [this](#bundle-signature) section for details.